Singaporean man dies in New Zealand car crash

 "It appears, on the face of it, that it was a head-on (crash), which would indicate one of the vehicles had crossed the centre line," Sergeant Andrew Lyes told Stuff.co.nz.
 "We're keeping an open mind while the crash investigation continues."

-Shin Min Daily News identified the man in a report on Tuesday as Mr Seow Kai Yuan.
+Shin Min Daily News identified the man in a report yesterday as Mr Seow Kai Yuan.

-In a Facebook post that has since been made unavailable, Ms Phyllis Choong wrote: "Dear all, I am deeply saddened to inform you that Kai Yuan has passed away from a car accident earlier this afternoon in New Zealand."

-She added that Mr Seow "was the best partner and best friend" to her.
+Mr Seow's girlfriend confirmed his death in a Facebook post that has since been made unavailable.

 In May this year, a Singaporean couple died in a crash on State Highway 1, about 40km south of Christchurch on New Zealand's South Island.